 - The child stays close to that person but forms close relationships with other people around a lot, too, e.g., babysitter, siblings.

-Our challenge, more than ever, is to hold on to our children, particularly when they are very small.
-Fortunately, parents have nature on their side because, in the end, children want to be with them and want to look up to them.
-In a recent Ted Talk, children learn more in their first four years of life informally than all their formal education put together.
+Keeping a firm grasp on our kids, especially in those early years, is one of the most difficult challenges we face as parents.
+Fortuitously, parents have nature on their side because, in the end, children want to be with them and want to look up to them.
+This is an advantage that parents may take advantage of.
+According to a recent Ted Talk, children learn more in their first four years of life from unstructured activities than they do throughout their whole official schooling.